 Who is eligible to apply for a Tufts Community Grant?

 TCG Proposals are welcomed from all non-profit organizations in our host communities (Boston, Grafton, Medford, and Somerville) as long as they have had at least one Tufts student, faculty, or staff member volunteer with their organization in the past year.
+Applications from organizations meeting the following criteria will be considered:

 Who Are Tufts Volunteers?